llagerlof/mariabak/README.md

 - **PHP 7**+ on PATH with **pdo_mysql** extension enabled.
 - **mysqldump** on PATH (it's part of MariaDB or MySQL client).
-- You must have credentials (_username and password_) with enough privileges to perform a backup from selected server.
+- You must have credentials (_username and password_) with enough privileges (_check footer note_) to perform a backup from the selected server.

 ## Install